NbAiLab/notram/old/publish_checkpoint.md

 # Publish Pretrained Tensorflow Checkpoints

+This is marked as obsolete.
 This assumes having pretrained a model with [covid-twitter-bert](https://github.com/digitalepidemiologylab/covid-twitter-bert).
 Basically this is onlye relevant if you have followed the training procedure of nb-bert-base.

 ## Huggingface